pabloi/pabloi.github.io/_posts/2019-08-30-webers-law-and-power-laws.md

 $$

 Note that for the special case $$\gamma=0$$ solutions are of the form $$f=A \text{log}(\bar{s}) + B$$, which results in $$r(s)= A\text{log}^2(s) + B \text{log}(s)$$, and $$\lambda = C \text{log} \delta$$ after imposing equivalence of stimuli.
-These appear to be physiologically plausible, so they need to be considered an alternative to the power-laws above.
+These appear to be physiologically plausible, so they need to be considered as an alternative to the power-laws above.
 Further, if $$ \gamma < 0 $$ the results above hold but the exponents are complex, so we obtain trigonometric functions instead of power-laws.
 Those solutions appear less physiologically plausible.